SF-WDI-LABS/mongoose-books-app/README.md

      npm install hbs --save
   ```

 1. Create a new folder `views` with a file `index.hbs` inside.
-The `index.hbs` file will be our template, and ejs will translate it into HTML before sending it to clients.
+The `index.hbs` file will be our template, and hbs will translate it into HTML before sending it to clients.
 Our `index.hbs` can look exactly like an HMTL file.
 For now, it should just say `<h1>General Assembly Rocks!</h1>` (or a custom message of your choice).

 1. Set the project's view engine to hbs.
 This lets express know what module should render the template (i.e., fill in the blanks).